CrunchyData/postgres-operator/hugo/content/overview/pod-affinitiy-overview.md

 pgo create cluster mycluster --replica-count=2 --pod-anti-affinity=required
 ```

-Or similarly the `require` option can be enabled globally for all clusters by setting
+Or similarly the `required` option can be enabled globally for all clusters by setting
-`PodAntiAffinity` to `require` in the `pgo.yaml` configuration file.
+`PodAntiAffinity` to `required` in the `pgo.yaml` configuration file.

 When `require` is utilized for the default pod anti-affinity, a separate node is required for each
 deployment listed above comprising the PG cluster.
 This ensures that the cluster remains